 For over a decade, avid traveler Barbara Weibel has been sharing updates and photos from her adventures on her blog Hole In The Donut.
 She was kind enough to take the time to answer some of our questions about her travel experiences.
-That includes her #1 travel destination recommendation for 2019, some of the travel scams she's witness and one place she thinks is pretty underrated as a travel destination.
-Check out the full interview below...
+She includes her #1 travel recommendation for 2019, some travel scams she's witnessed, as well as one travel destination she finds underrated.

 TA: Tell us a little about yourself and your business.